SID-T3001/Analytics/README.md

   <li>Data Type Conversion: We converted Order Date and Shipping_Date from string objects to datetime format to enable time-based calculations.
 We also ensured that all numerical columns were correctly formatted as float or integer types.</li></ul></ul>

-<ul><li>⭐Feature Engineering: <br>New, insightful columns were created to enrich the analysis.
+<ul><li>Feature Engineering: <br>New, insightful columns were created to enrich the analysis.
 Key metrics such as Delivery_Time_Days, Total_Order_Value, Order_Profit_Margin and Order_Status_Category were calculated to enable a deeper understanding of the business.</li>

   <ul><li>Delivery_Time_Days:<br> Calculated the time taken for a product to be delivered by subtracting  the order date from the shipping date.</li>